Last Updated: January 8, 2021

 Privacy & Security

 To protect your personal information, Self Financial, Inc. encrypts all of your data.
-You can read more about the privacy and security measures they take here.
+You can read more about the privacy and security measures on their website.

 Self collects your: